 However, homeschooling is frowned upon by the government, and is essentially illegal.
 Chinese law stipulates that all children are to receive nine years of compulsory education at a registered school.
-Although the government has not yet fully implemented this law, it has become increasingly vocal about its disapproval of the practice in recent years and has reiterated in numerous statements that homeschooling is not acceptable in the People's Republic.
+However, the government has not yet fully implemented this law, nor does it seem to apply to expat children as they hold foreign citizenship.
+Nevertheless, the government has become increasingly vocal about its disapproval of the practice in recent years and has reiterated in numerous statements that homeschooling is not acceptable in the People's Republic of China.

 Expat parents intending to homeschool their children should consider their options carefully.